Louis Allen: Investigations

 No thorough investigation into Allen's murder was conducted until 1994.
 That year, Plater Robinson, a history professor at Tulane University, began examining the case files.
 Robinson's research in the following years pointed to Jones as a likely suspect in the killing.
 In 1998, Robinson conducted a tape-recorded interview with Rev. Alfred Knox Sr., an elderly black preacher in Liberty, who reported that Jones had recruited his son-in-law, Archie Lee Weatherspoon, to kill Louis Allen.
 When Weatherspoon refused Jones' request to pull the trigger, Jones allegedly killed Allen himself.

 In 2007, the FBI reopened Allen's case as one of a number of civil rights-era cold cases it was examining.
 Its staff identified Jones as the prime suspect.
 As of 2011, the FBI has been unable to collect enough evidence to prosecute.
 In April 2011, the CBS newsmagazine 60 Minutes broadcast a report about the Allen case.
 Correspondent Steve Kroft had traveled to Liberty to interview local residents and was largely met with silence.
-Kroft interviewed Jones on his property; the elderly man denied killing Allen, and he invoked the Fifth Amendment when asked about his alleged Klan membership.
+Kroft interviewed Jones on his property; the elderly man denied killing Allen, but he declined to answer when asked about his alleged Klan membership.